confident-ai/deepeval/README.md

     </a>
 </p>

-**DeepEval** is a Python package that helps developers evaluate the outputs of Large Language Models (LLMs).
-It easily connects with your Continuous Integration/Continuous Delivery (CI/CD) pipelines through metric-based evaluation.
-These include evaluation criteria like faithfulness, accuracy, relevance, bias, and harmful language.
+**DeepEval** is a Python package that enables developers to evaluate their LLM applications.
+Whether your application is implementated via RAG or fine-tuning, you can use DeepEval to "unit test" your LLM outputs through built-in and optimal evaluation practices.
+Using DeepEval, you can evaluate your LLM application on metrics you care about - such as faithfulness, accuracy, relevance, bias, harmfulness, and much more.

-We welcome all contributions from researchers/scientists who would like to contribute to this open-science effort.
-Feel free to also file a Github feature request if there is a particular evaluation benchmark you would like.

 <hr />
 <br />